eslint/eslint/docs/developer-guide/working-with-plugins.md

 * `tokens` (`Token[]`) is the array of tokens which affect the behavior of programs.
 Arbitrary spaces can exist between tokens, so rules check the `Token#range` to detect spaces between tokens.
 This must be sorted by `Token#range[0]`.
 * `comments` (`Token[]`) is the array of comment tokens.
 This must be sorted by `Token#range[0]`.

-The `tokens` and the `comments` must not be overlapped themselves and each other.
+The range indexes of all tokens and comments must not overlap with the range of other tokens and comments.

 #### The `Literal` node: